gowthamsenthil/Interview-schedule-bot/README.md

 ```
 rasa shell --debug
 ```
 Note that `--debug` mode will produce a lot of output meant to help you understand how the bot is working under the hood.
 To simply talk to the bot, you can remove this flag.

+Use should now be able to communicate with the bot in developer mode